datacarpentry/python-ecology-lesson/learners/setup.md

 ::: prereq :::::
 ## Leave terminal used to launch Jupyter open

 Jupyter depends on a server running in the background associated with the terminal used to launch it.
 Closing the terminal results in web interface errors.
-When done, you can eithr close the terminal or shut down the server using <kbd>CTRL-C</kbd> and submitting <kbd>y</kbd> within 5 seconds if the terminal is needed for other tasks.
+When done, you can either close the terminal or shut down the server using <kbd>CTRL</kbd>+<kbd>C</kbd> and submitting <kbd>y</kbd> within 5 seconds if the terminal is needed for other tasks.

 ::::::::::::::::::::